TeamGalacticraft/DynamicDimensions/README.md

 # DynamicDimensions
-Library to dynamically register/load minecraft dimensions.
+Library to facilitate the runtime addition and removal of minecraft dimensions.